FREQUENTLY ASKED QUESTIONS

 The current allowable range is $10k to $200k.
 It is common to be awarded funds from more than one Funding Partner or to receive partial support.

-These philanthropic dollars are designed to address one or more barriers to applicants seeking federal funding or to increase the competitiveness of their federal requests.
+These philanthropic dollars address one or more barriers for applicants seeking federal funding and/or increase the competitiveness of their federal requests.

 What additional support do grantees receive?

-In addition to project funding, grantees are eligible to receive curated Resource Navigation, including technical assistance recommendations to build their internal capacity; a Federal Funding Readiness Assessment and accompanying compliance support; and additional funds earmarked for Technical Assistance, subject matter expertise, or other support.
+In addition to project funding, grantees are eligible to receive curated Resource Navigation, including technical assistance recommendations to build their internal capacity, and a Federal Funding Readiness Assessment.

 What does "Readiness" mean in relation to this Fund?